 For the year ended December 31,

-2009 2010 2011
+2010 2011 2012

 (in thousands)

-Balance at beginning of year \$ 5,718 8,450 6,892
+Balance at beginning of year \$ 8,450 6,892 128

-Increase related to prior year tax positions - - -
+Increase related to prior year tax positions - - 658

-Decrease related to prior year tax positions - (2,295) (6,759)
+Decrease related to prior year tax positions (2,295) (6,759) -

-Increase related to current year tax positions 2,587 133 -
+Increase related to current year tax positions 133 - -

-Effect of exchange rate change 145 604 (5)
+Effect of exchange rate change 604 (5) 5

-Balance at end of year \$ 8,450 6,892 128
+Balance at end of year \$ 6,892 128 791

-Included in the balance of total unrecognized tax benefits at December 31, 2010 and 2011, are potential benefits of \$6,286 thousand and \$128 thousand, respectively that if recognized, would reduce the Company's effective tax rate.
-No interest and penalties related to unrecognized tax benefits were recorded by the Company for the years ended December 31, 2009, 2010 and 2011.
+Included in the balance of total unrecognized tax benefits at December 31, 2011 and 2012, are potential benefits of \$128 thousand and \$791 thousand, respectively that if recognized, would reduce the Company's effective tax rate.
+No interest and penalties related to unrecognized tax benefits were recorded by the Company for the years ended December 31, 2010, 2011 and 2012.
 The Company's major taxing jurisdiction is Taiwan.
-All Taiwan subsidiaries' income tax returns have been examined and assessed by the ROC tax authorities through 2009.
-The tax year 2010 remains open to examination by the ROC tax authorities.
-Taiwanese entities are customarily examined by the tax authorities and it is possible that a future examination will result in a positive or negative adjustment to the Company's unrecognized tax benefits within the next 12 months; however, management is unable to estimate a range of the tax benefits or detriment as of December 31, 2011.
+Except for Himax Taiwan and Himax Semiconductor, all other Taiwan subsidiaries' income tax returns have been examined and assessed by the ROC tax authorities through 2010.
+The tax year of 2010 and 2011 for Himax Taiwan and Himax Semiconductor and tax year of 2011 for other Taiwan subsidiaries are opening to examination by the ROC tax authorities.
+Taiwanese entities are customarily examined by the tax authorities and it is possible that a future examination will result in a positive or negative adjustment to the Company's unrecognized tax benefits within the next 12 months; however, management is unable to estimate a range of the tax benefits or detriment as of December 31, 2012.

-Note 17.
+Note 19.
 Fair Value Measurement

-The following table presents the Company's financial assets and liabilities that are measured at fair value on a recurring basis which were comprised of the following types of instruments at December 31, 2010 and 2011:
+The following table presents the Company's financial assets and liabilities that are measured at fair value on a recurring basis which were comprised of the following types of instruments at December 31, 2011 and 2012:

-Fair Value Measurements at December 31, 2010 Using
+Fair Value Measurements at December 31, 2011 Using

-Level 1 Level 2 (in thousands) Level 3
+] Level 1 Level 2 Level 3

+(in thousands)

 Assets:

 Cash and cash equivalents:

-Time deposits with original maturities less than three months \$ 77,500 - -
+Time deposits with original maturities less than three months \$ 72,000 - -

 Marketable securities available-for-sale:

-Time deposit with original maturities more than three months - 171 -
+Time deposit with original maturities more than three months - 165 -

-Open-ended bond fund 8,460 - -

 Investment securities available-for-sale:

-Corporate straight bonds - - 5,196
+Corporate straight bonds - - 5,080

-Restricted cash and cash equivalents:
+Restricted cash and cash equivalents :

-Time deposits with original maturities less than three months 45,000 - -
+Time deposits with original maturities less than three months 44,000 - -

 Other assets:

-Embedded conversion option - - 1,004
+Embedded conversion option - - 174

 Restricted marketable securities:

-Time deposits with original maturities of more than three months - 172 -
+Time deposits with original maturities of more than three months - 1,266 -

+Total \$ 116,000 1,431 5,254

+Liabilities:

+Short-term debt \$ - 84,200 -

-Total \$ 130,960 343 6,200
+Total \$ 84,200 -